USTC-AI4EEE/PatchFormer/README.md

 ## 3.Datasets

-The CALCE dataset is already placed in the datasets folder.
+The preprocessed CALCE dataset is already placed in the datasets folder.
 The URLs of other datasets are as follows:

 CALCE dataset: https://calce.umd.edu/battery-data.